pmeran/neuriteX/README.md

 Charts for visualization of multiple conditions are created in R.

-The provided step-by-step guide requires knowledge of Python and R, and the use of IDEs (e.g. PyCharm and R Studio).
-ImageJ (or Fiji) is helpful to look at some of the generated outputs.
+The provided step-by-step guide requires knowledge of Python and R, which are used inside IDEs (e.g. PyCharm and R Studio).
+ImageJ (or Fiji) is not an absolute requirement, but is helpful to look at some of the generated outputs.

 ## Analysis – first steps